lenorakepler/basespace_import/README.md

 ## getRunInfo

-Gets all BaseSpace info about a given run and saves this info to a path and/or prints to console Unless a run_id is specified (see getRunIDFromName), automatically tries to match the run name to an existing sequencing run
+Gets all BaseSpace info about a given run and saves this info to a path and/or prints to console.

+Unless a run_id is specified (see getRunIDFromName), automatically tries to match the run name to an existing sequencing run

 ### Python